hxrsmurf/spotify/dynamodb-delete-by-id/ReadMe.md

 |------------------|------------------------|-------|-----------------|
 | 71.8             | 1x80xTzSL7pok3M5JC3oJz | human | Christina Perri |
 | 71.8             | 1x80xTzSL7pok3M5JC3oJz | human | Christina Perri |

+# To Do

+1. Figure out how to do this in Pandas
+2. Figure out how to detect this better -- Automatic may not be the greatest because we *could* lose data if the logic isn't `100%`